AlekseyZz/aiontai/README.md

     ```

 # Contributing
-1. Write your code as PEP8
+1. Write your code following PEP8
-2. Write tests for your code
+2. Write and run tests for your code
 3. Dont be rude with other contributors

 # Issues
 1. Before opening issue check, is it not a duplicate
 2. In issue write, how to reproduce issue